NGEET/fates-users-guide/docs/source/developer/elm-fates_seed-dispersal_design_doc.rst

 2. Dispersal kernel implementation
 3. Gridcell-to-gridcell communication across nodes (i.e. dispersal)

 The nearest neighbor determination occurs during initialization based on 8. in the above `assumptions`_.
-The `psuedocode`_ for the algorithm is presented below.
+The `pseudocode`_ for the algorithm is presented below.
 A maximum neighborhood distance is specified to avoid distributing extermely small, unrealistic values.
 The disperal kernel is called during the neighbor determination to calculate a probability density based on the pft-specific parameters which is stored in a `neighbor` object associated with a given gridcell.
 This pre-determined probability density is utilized during the dispersal process within a given timestep update, but itself stays constant over time.
 The overall seed dispersal and associated update process is portrayed in the `flowchart`_ below.

 .. _`assumptions`: `Assumptions and Dependencies`_
 .. _`flowchart`: `System diagram or flowchart`_